What is The Chalkboard Life?

 I seek to build a community of teachers, at all levels, who want to reflect deeply on the importance of what they do, and the realities of their challenges.
 To understand better the impact that technology has had on their work.
 A place that celebrates the moments of the heart that remind teachers why they put up with the daily difficulties of the job.
 This is the place to think about these challenges and those moments, and reflect on them.

 I am a member of the faculty at the University of Denver’s law school.
 I teach primarily first year students who are making a huge transition - and commitment - in their lives.
 I consider myself lucky that I get to be a part of their transformation.
 I write in the area of the Scholarship of Teaching and Learning (SoTL) and legal education.
-In the past, I have taught kindergarten students at a big church in New York City, and programming to high school students in Massachusetts.
+In the past, I have taught kindergarten students in New York City, and programming to high school students in Massachusetts.

 Sound interesting?
 Subscribe to get full access to the newsletter and website!
 Never miss an issue.

 Q: Why is this newsletter called The Chalkboard?
 Most classrooms do not use chalkboards any more!